cla-cif/RPS-Lizard-Spock/README.md

 ## Features

--   Responsive on all device sizes
+-   Responsive on all device sizes.
--   Accessible for users with hearing and visual impairments
+-   Accessible for users with hearing and visual impairments.
--   Interactive elements
+-   Interactive elements.

 ![Home page screenshot from Am I Responsive webpage](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/screenshots/responsive-home.png)
 ![Support page screenshot from Am I Responsive webpage](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/screenshots/responsive-support.png)

+- Note:
+    - Given the recreative/social purpose of the project, links to the developer's social media were not deemed necessary.
+    - Given the size of the project, a sitemap was not deemed necessary.

-### Existing Features
+### Existing Features - Home page

 - __Header__